BioRDM/Network-Analysis/README.md

 install.packages("pak")
 pak::pkg_install("BioRDM/Network-Analysis")
 ```

+The package uses pandoc to produce the report in pdf format.
+If you have not already, [install pandoc](https://pandoc.org/installing.html) on your system.

 #### For Linux users
 Additional dependencies might be needed.
 On Debian-based systems, they can be installed with this command: